tin6150/inet-dev-class/ansible/README.rst

 The list of playbook keywords is the closest thing.
 But I am still very fuzzy what is allowed where.
 http://docs.ansible.com/ansible/latest/playbooks_keywords.html#task

+* Dash (-) is for array elements
+* Each module need a list of declarations, and those are NOT prefixed with dash

 Ansible constructs/keywords
 ************************